Islam in New York City: Building community roots

-21st Century
+21st century

-Islamophobia after 9/11
+Islam after 9/11

-The September 11 attacks were a defining moment for New York's Muslims, and led to a wave of Islamophobic backlash against residents deemed to be Muslim.
-Following the launch of the War on Terror, Muslims across the city came under suspicion by individuals and the government alike.
+The September 11 attacks were a defining moment for New York's Muslims, and led to a wave of backlash against residents deemed to be Muslim.
+Following the launch of the war on terror, Muslims across the city came under suspicion by individuals and the government alike.
 The INS Special Registration System, which required that noncitizen adult men from 24 Muslim-majority countries register with the newly formed Immigration and Customs Enforcement (ICE) agency, had a noted impact on the city's Muslim communities.
 It is estimated that up to 20,000 Muslims fled Brooklyn alone during this period, as a result of FBI raids and widespread fear around deportation and religious persecution.

 In 2002, the NYPD's Intelligence Bureau began surveilling Muslim communities across the New York metro area, recruiting informants to spy on mosques and Muslim student groups.
 The NYPD focused specifically on Muslim institutions and neighborhoods, notably excluding from its scope the activities of Iranian Jews and Egyptian Copts.
 The program was denounced as unconstitutional and declared illegal in court, with the police department settling the lawsuit paying $72,500 in damages.